Wilderness Trips

 DROP OFF

 Check-in times are from 9:30 am - 10:45 am on the date your child’s session begins.
-We will be staggering arrival times to improve the check-in process.
-Details will be emailed to you before you arrive.
+To help improve the check-in process, please arrive at staggered times alphabetically by last name:

 Plan on entering camp via the Belding Road entrance by our blue acorn sign.
 Upon arrival, wait for a staff member to greet you at your car.
 Please make sure your camper is feeling well before you arrive at camp.
 Your child will have a health screening prior to moving into his/her cabin.
 The adult accompanying the camper will sign this screening form that includes questions about the child’s recent health and whether the child is clear of lice.